webpack/changelog-v5/guides/persistent-caching.md

 What's cache invalidation?
 Webpack need to figure out when cache entries are no longer valid and stop using them for the build.
-So this happens when you change a file in you application.
+So this happens when you change a file in your application.

 Example: You change `magic.js`.
 Webpack must invalidate the cache entry for `magic.js`.
 The build will process the file again, i. e. runs babel, typescript, whatever, parses the file and runs Code Generation again.
-Than Webpack probably also invalidates the cache entry for `bundle.js`, and the build will rebuild this file from the contained modules.
+Then Webpack probably also invalidates the cache entry for `bundle.js`, and the build will rebuild this file from the contained modules.

 For this Webpack tracks `fileDependencies` `contextDependencies` and `missingDependencies` for each Module, and creates a file system snapshot.
-This snapshot is compared with the real file system and when differences are detected a re-build is trigger for that module.
+This snapshot is compared with the real file system and when differences are detected a re-build is triggered for that module.

-The the cache entry of `bundle.js` webpack stores a `etag`, which is a hash of all contributors.
+Then for the cache entry of `bundle.js`, webpack stores an `etag`, which is a hash of all contributors.
 This `etag` is compared and only when it matches the cache entry can be used.

 All this was also required for in-memory caching in webpack 4.
-And all this work out-of-the-box from developer-view without extra configuration.
+And all this works out-of-the-box from developer-view without extra configuration.
-For persistent caching in webpack 5 there is a new challange.
+For persistent caching in webpack 5 there is a new challenge.

 Webpack also need to invalidate cache entries:
 * when you npm upgrade a loader or plugin
 * when you change your configuration
-* when you change a file that is read in the configuration
+* when you change a file that is being read in the configuration
-* when you npm upgrade a dependencies that is used in the configuration
+* when you npm upgrade a dependency that is used in the configuration
 * when you pass different command line arguments to your build script
 * when you have a custom build script and change that